 ASCENT is a program where students finish high school, but stay enrolled as a WPS student.
-During this additional year, students attend either the Front Range Community College, Community College of Denver, Red Rocks Community College, or Emily Griffith Technical College and WPS will pay for the student’s tuition.
-We also have an agreement with Metro State University of Denver and will pay partial tuition for eligible students.
-To be eligible for the program, students must have 12 college credits and be on grade level by the time they complete their senior year.
+During this additional year, students attend either the Front Range Community College, Community College of Denver, Red Rocks Community College, Emily Griffith Technical College, or Metro State University of Denver and WPS will pay for the student’s tuition.
+To be eligible for the program, students must have 9 college credits and be college-ready by the time they graduate high school.

 How much money can I save?

 Example 1: A student enrolls in ASCENT and takes classes at Front Range Community College:

 - To be eligible for the program, students must have 9 college credits already earned.
 These college credits stay with the student.

 - The average student will take 15 college credits in the Fall, and 15 college credits in the Spring.